 The two are combined in the IFI term extension:

 Litigation and actions such as appeal board reviews may also affect legal status.
 IFI has a blog post on this topic at The USPTO's PTAB is very busy - and why it matters.

 Therefore, "adjusted expiration" is just our best estimate of the expiration date.
 To get an exact date, you need to open up the file wrapper and see what the terminal disclaimers say, and see if any additional adjustments have been made.

-For tips on searching anticipated and adjusted expiration dates, see Tips for Searching the IFI Integrated Data.
+For tips on searching anticipated and adjusted expiration dates, see Tips for Searching the IFI Snapshots.

 Note: IFI’s Adjusted Expiration Date and Patent Status Indicator are useful estimates, but should not be considered authoritative or final results.
 An attorney or the relevant patent office should be consulted for an authoritative expiration and status determination.